 There are several conditions and covenants required by the ARMI with which Trinity Health must comply, including covenants that require Trinity Health to maintain a minimum debt service coverage and limitations on liens or security interests in property, except for certain permitted encumbrances, affecting the property of Trinity Health or any Material Designated Affiliate (a Designated Affiliate whose total revenues for the most recent fiscal year exceed 5% of the total revenues of the Credit Group for the most recent fiscal year).
-Trinity Health is in compliance with these conditions and covenants as of June 30, 2011.
-Long-term debt outstanding as of June 30, 2011 and June 30, 2010, excluding amounts issued under the ARMI, is generally collateralized by certain property and equipment.
+Long-term debt outstanding as of June 30, 2012 and June 30, 2011, excluding amounts issued under the ARMI, is generally collateralized by certain property and equipment.